-Special Needs Assistants (SNAs)
+Special Needs Assistants (SNA)

 SNA support is flexible, divided between Provision Plan target work and teacher directed classroom support.
-The SENDCO and SNAs plan, prepare and evaluate target work activities and the delivery of intervention programmes.
-For children with an Educational and Healthcare Plan (EHCP), targets are drawn up and evaluated regularly between the SENDCo, class teacher and SNA responsible for the main provision of support.
+The SENCO and SNAs plan, prepare and evaluate target work activities and the delivery of intervention programmes.
+For children with an Eduacational and Healthcare Plan (EHCP), targets are drawn up and evaluated regularly between the SENCo, class teacher and SNA responsible for the main provision of support.

-Children who have support specified in an EHCP can be supported by one SNA or different SNAs depending on their need.
-They follow the class teacher and SENDCO's guidance and maintain the child's records in conjunction with the classteacher.
+Children who have support specified in an EHCP are generally supported by one SNA who is also responsible for maintaining the child's records in conjunction with the classteacher and SENCO and for making resources.